Fluphenazine long-acting injection will be given to you by your clinic doctor or nurse every 2-5 weeks.

 - Your treatment will require careful monitoring to make sure that you get the best possible benefit from fluphenazine.
 Keep your regular doctor's appointments so that you get your injections on time, and your progress can be checked.
 If you miss an appointment for an injection, contact your doctor to arrange for another appointment as soon as possible.

 - Medicines similar to fluphenazine can cause people to become more sensitive to sunlight than normal.
-Although this has not been known to happen with fluphenazine, it is recommended that you use a sunscreen that protects against UVA light and has a sun protection factor (SPF) of at least 15, until you know how your skin reacts.
-Do not use sunbeds.
+It is recommended that you avoid strong sunlight and sunbeds, and use a sun cream with a high sun protection factor even on bright but cloudy days.

 - If you drink alcohol, ask your doctor for advice about drinking while you are on fluphenazine.
-Alcohol can increase the chance that you experience side-effects and may not be recommended for you.
+Alcohol can increase the chance that you experience side-effects and may not be advisable for you.

 - Smoking can interfere with the way your body handles fluphenazine.
-If you start or stop smoking whilst you are having fluphenazine, make sure that you tell your doctor.
-It is possible that your dose will need to be adjusted.
+If you either start smoking or quit smoking whilst you are having fluphenazine, please make sure that you tell your doctor.
+It is probable that your dose will need to be adjusted.

-- If you have diabetes you may need to check your blood glucose more frequently, as fluphenazine may affect the levels of sugar in your blood.
+- If you have diabetes you may need to check your blood glucose more frequently, as fluphenazine can affect the levels of sugar in your blood.
 Your doctor will advise you about this.

 Can fluphenazine long-acting injection cause problems?